thomas-melville/myNotes/General/Career_Development/microservices/spring-boot.md

 Convenient dependency descriptors you can include in your application to get some functionality.
 [List of starters](https://docs.spring.io/spring-boot/docs/current/reference/htmlsingle/#using-boot-starter)

-Adding a submodule to your project brings in the required modules for that functionality, with the versions that known to work together
+Adding a submodule to your project brings in the required modules for that functionality, with the versions that are known to work together
 Versions of these dependencies are managed by spring for you in a BOM, spring-boot-dependencies
 	You can still override Springs provided version by specifying properties in your pom if you are using the spring-boot-starter-parent